 Though honeybees have been in the US since ~1600’s, they are not a native species.
 They were brought here by early European settlers, and though they can make up for their lack of efficiency in pollinating some plants by sheer numbers, it is our native bee species that are best at pollinating many of our native flowering trees, shrubs, and plants.
 Some native bees like our Minnesota bumble bee species are actually best at pollinating our blueberry plants, and even tomatoes.
 Bumble bees are big and strong, and when certain plants like blueberries and tomatoes have extra sticky pollen, it is the bumble bees that can shake that pollen loose.
 Bumble bees are able to detach their flight muscles from their wings in a way that allows them to vibrate at a rate equal to the frequency of the musical note “C”, and this causes the extra sticky pollen to fall from its perch.
 This is called sonication.

 As I learn more about these buzzy little bugs, I hope to help others understand their importance in our ecosystems.
 Bees are in serious trouble, and awareness is only the beginning of the solution.
-There are some key things to understand.
-First, everyone can make a difference.
+There are some key things to understand, and we all can make a difference.
 The most effective thing we all can do is plant bee friendly plants, which are those that provide nectar and pollen.
+This is especially true if you are going to be bringing honeybees to a new place.
+By adding honeybee hives to your property, please understand you are adding significant competition to those native bees that currently live in that habitat.
 Flowering trees and shrubs will make the biggest and longest lasting impact for bee forage, but all bee friendly flowers help.
 The next best thing is to reduce your use of herbicides and pesticides.
-Make chemicals your last resort around your homes and gardens.
+Bee* sure the plants and seeds you purchase have not been treated with chemicals.
+Many big box type stores treat their plants with neonicontinoid pesticides.
+Make chemicals your last resort around your homes.
 Adding bat houses, leaving wasp and hornets nests to thrive when space is adequate, avoiding stepping on spiders and preventing unnecessary standing water on your property are great ways to reduce pests naturally.
 There are a variety of herbal plants that are thought to help deter pesky insects as well.
 Plants like those in the mint family, or that are citrus smelling are often unfavorable to not only insects, but rodents and even deer.
 Even better many of the smelly herbs are wonderful bee forage if left to flower.

 Learn about native plants, their pollinators, and other interesting bugs at www.restoringthelandscape.com